MIC-DKFZ/semantic_segmentation/README.md

 ### Different Loss Funcitons

-Looking at different lossfunctions it can be seen that Cross Entropy(CE) and Region Mutual Information(RMI) loss give the best results.
+Looking at different loss functions it can be seen that Cross Entropy (CE) and Region Mutual Information (RMI) loss give the best results.
 Dice Loss based functions are way behind.
-With changes to the lr and number of epochs, these can be tuned somewhat, but are still significantly worse What is also seen is that the use of weights (wCE and wRMI) to compensate for class imbalances significantly improve the results.
+With changes to the lr and number of epochs, these can be tuned somewhat, but are still significantly worse.
+What is also seen is that the use of weights (wCE and wRMI) to compensate for class imbalances significantly improve the results.

 ![Lossfunctions](imgs/Lossfunctions.png)